CDTDigital/CDT-ADPQ-0117/README.md

 # CDT-ADPQ-0117
 [Prototype](http://52.52.140.5/CHAOS/) for CDT-ADPQ-0117

+To log in as an administrator, log in as "greg" with a password of "greg123"

+To log in as a user, log in as "matt" with a password of "matt123"

 ## Technical Approach

 Stanfield Systems developed this prototype using a fully open source set of tools and components.
 Not only is our application stack completely open source, our development tools and continuous integration environments are too.